 - 1. Apply basic chemical and thermodynamic principles to biomolecules. - 2.
 Know the structure of specific biomolecules including all 20 common amino acids, glucose, ribose, representative lipids, nucleotides, and etc. - 3.
 Understand the principles governing protein structure and function, including enzyme catalysis and kinetics. - 4.
 Learn properties and a brief survey of metabolism of biologically relevant carbohydrates, lipids, amino acids and nucleic acids. - 5.
-Integrate course content into a holistic picture of the biochemical functions in living organisms.
+Apply knowledge learned herein, conduct an in-depth analysis of a biochemical topic, present and defend an oral presentation.

-GRADING: Students will be evaluated through three 75-min tests, the final exam, and in-class quizzes.
+GRADING: Students will be evaluated through three 75-min tests, the final exam and in-class quizzes.
 The grade distribution is as follows: